deeecent/decentpoems/README.md

 # What (is it)

-Decent Poems is a experiment for coordination and collective writing.
+Decent Poems is an experiment for coordination and collective writing.

 The rules are quite simple: